jaywayawyaj/CV/README.md

 <h4 align="center">Creativity and Design</h4>

 Throughout my career I have been drawn to roles in which design and creativity have been important.
 From creating rock climbing routes through to creating menus and dishes as a chef, I have been able to successfully design output both from my own initiative and to customer specification.
-Furthermore I have always had an interest in how things work and how to build them, and have embarked on a variety of projects which have allowed me to explore this, particularly with carpentry.

 <h4 align="center">Critical Analysis</h4>